vegaprotocol/vegacapsule/readme.md

 ```

 > ⚠️ Information:
 > Capsule preserves some files when starting and stopping the network, for example any pre-generated keys, the genesis file, and any node configurations in the [network configuration file](https://github.com/vegaprotocol/vegacapsule/tree/main/net_confs).
-In order to start network with new values in these files, use the `vegacapsule network destroy` command.
+In order to start a network with new values in these files, use the `vegacapsule network destroy` command.

 ## Troubleshooting

 ### Logs
 Vega Capsule captures the logs from the nodes running on the network.
 These can be used to investigate what is happening on the network.
 Should there be an issue with Vega Capsule, supply the logs from the time of the incident with the issue raised.

 Logs from all jobs are stored by default to `$CAPSULE_HOME/logs`.
-There is a CLI availible to access and read them.
+There is a CLI available to access and read them.

 - To read all logs per single job: